-Watermelon is also high in Vitamin A. This is responsible for the production of keratin.
+Vitamin A is responsible for the production of keratin.
 For parrots, this is what makes up their feathers.
 Vitamin A allows your bird’s iconic red, blue, yellow, or grey feathers to be smooth, full, and healthy.

 Vitamin C is crucial in fortifying your parrot’s immune system.
 It helps birds fight off diseases and illnesses, whether it’s from bacteria or mites.

 Vitamin C also ensures that your parrot’s skin stays healthy.
 Sure, you’ll be quick to notice the state of the bird’s feathers, and the skin might be ignored.

 Phosphorus is essential in the body for ensuring that the bones and beak stay healthy.
 Once it has fortified the skeleton, it goes to work on: